Richard V. Moore: Career

+Death and legacy

 He died on January 2, 1994, and is buried on the Bethune-Cookman campus.
 There has been a Richard V. Moore Legacy Society at the college.

 Bethune-Cookman's 3,000-seat multi-purpose arena, Moore Gymnasium, is named after him.
 In 2000 he was honored with the designation as a Great Floridian, and his memorial plaque is located in the front of the Richard V. Moore Community Center, Daytona Beach, Florida.